verhas/javageci/CONFIGURATION.md

 # Configuring Generators

-Generators are classes that implement the `Generator` interface, thus their configuration is very much depends on how they are implemented.
+Generators are classes that implement the `Generator` interface, thus their configuration very much depends on how they are implemented.
 Their implementation is out of the control of the Java::Geci library.
-After all this is the major goal of the framework: anyone can develop a generator and it is up to them how their code can be configured.
+After all, this is the major goal of the framework: anyone can develop a generator and it is up to them how their code can be configured.

-Having said that, however, there are guidelines for code generator development that also include configuration management for code generators.
+Having said that, however, there are guidelines for the code generator development that also includes configuration management for code generators.
 This document describes how to develop a code generator that follows these guidelines and also how a generator following those guidelines can be configured.

-The advantage following these guidelines are twofold:
+The advantage following these guidelines is twofold:

 1. There are tools readily available for code generators to handle configuration data.
 Using these tools the code generator code can